mantidproject/mantid/docs/source/algorithms/DetectorEfficiencyCor-v1.rst

 To estimate the true number of neutrons that entered the detector the counts in each bin are divided by the detector efficiency of that detector at that energy.
-The efficiency iteslef is calculated from the forumula, tabulated within the algorithm.
+The efficiency iteslef is calculated from the formula, tabulated within the algorithm.

 The numbers of counts are then multiplied by the value of :math:`k_i/k_f` for each bin.
 In that formula :math:`k_i` is the